yanmarques/badcat/README.md

 Once you have created the configuration from the example, we are done to build the _backdoor_ using the default configurations, which are the following:

 - badcat's basic shell
 - Tor executable directly from The Tor Project, which - unfortunately - is compiled to open a Windows console by default.
+See [Invisible _backdoor_](#invisible-backdoor) section of how to fix that.

 Build the _backdoor_ targeting Windows x64: